huss-osman/devops-learning/06-aws/fundamentals/06-aws-console-tour.md

 It helps build an understanding of how users interact with AWS services, making the console essential for managing **cloud infrastructure**, **security**, **networking**, **storage**, **compute resources**, and modern **DevOps workflows**.

----

-## AWS Console Tour

-This section explores the AWS Management Console and the different types of services available within AWS.
-It introduces the concept of **global services**, **region-scoped services**, and how the console acts as the central location for managing cloud infrastructure.

-Understanding how the console is organised is important because almost every AWS service is managed and configured through this interface.

 ## Contents

 * [AWS Management Console](#aws-management-console)